susaroge-svg/Grocery-Delivery-Management-System/4_data_collection/README4.txt

 Data Collection

-This project does not use automated data collection scripts.
+This project does not require external data collection.

-Sample data is stored directly in the Java application using in-memory data structures for demonstration purposes.
+All data is handled within the application during runtime.